curimit/SugarCpp/README.md

     Options:
         --ast /ast                  Output the abstract syntax tree.
+        --token /token              Output the tokens.
         --help -h /help /h /?
 Output this help text.
         --nocode /nocode            Do not print the generated code.
+        --single /single            Translate into single cpp file.
-        --output -o /output /o [filename]
+        --output -o /output /o [output_path]
-                                    Filename of output.
-If not specified, output will be printed to standard output.
+                                    Path of output.
+If not specified, output will be written into the directory
-        --token /token              Output the tokens.
+                                    where your source code at.

     Examples:
-        Translate into C++ code, will generate .h and .cpp two files. sugarcpp code.sc
+        Translate into C++ code
+            sugarcpp code.sc
-        Compile to binary by calling the default compiler sugarcpp compule code.sc -o code.exe
+        Compile to binary by calling the default compiler sugarcpp compile code.sc -o code.exe
         Compile and run
             sugarcpp run code.sc